klebermagno/rBCM/README.md

 ## Test

-After installing the dev tools, you can run the test suite with `pytest`.
+After installing the dev tools, you can run the test suite with `tox`.

 ## Documentation

-There exists some bits of documentation, but you have to build it yourself first with Sphinx for now.
+There exists some documentation, but you have to build it yourself first with Sphinx for now.

 You can do this in the `doc` directory with the `Makefile`.
-Use the command `make help` to see what formats are available.
+Use the command `make help` there to see what formats are available.

-If you call `make html` there will be a file at the location `docs/build/html/index.html` produced which you can open with your browser to see the docs.
+If you call `make html` there will be a file at the location `docs/build/html/index.html` produced which you can open with your browser to see the full docs.

 ## How does it work?